Bartlett Pear is the World's Favorite Pear

 If you live in an urban environment, that's ok too as the Bartlett adapts well to urban pollution.
 Bartlett's don't need to have other trees for cross pollination.
 You can have just one and still get high quality pears.

 The Bartlett is a delightful fruit tree.
-It grows 10-15 feet in height with an upright branching oval form that will create a charming silhouette for your landscape.
+It grows in an upright branching oval form that will create a charming silhouette for your landscape.
 Also known as "Williams" pear in Europe.

 You won't believe your eyes when you see the flowers that emerge on your Bartlett in the spring.
 The clusters of tiny white blossoms will absolutely envelope your tree with their scented elegance.